Turn Word-of-Mouth Into 40% of Predictable Monthly Revenue: Referral System for $60K–$90K Operators

 Better approach: Specific criteria clients can pattern-match.

-Create Referral Profile:
+Create Referral Profile

 Example: “B2B SaaS companies with 10–50 employees”

-What problem must they have?
+Problem/Trigger — what problem must they have?

 Example: “Struggling to close enterprise deals despite strong product”

-How can the referrer know they qualify?
+Qualification Signals — how can the referrer know they qualify?

 Example: “They mention sales challenges in conversations” OR “They just hired the first sales rep”

-How to assess affordability?
+Budget Indicator — how to assess affordability?

 Example: “They’re spending on marketing but not coaching” OR “Just raised funding”

-When is the right time to refer?
+Timing Signal — when is the right time to refer?

 Example: “Within 6 months of hiring sales team” OR “After failed first enterprise deal”